wlcsm/shpp/README.md

 # Simple Shell Preprocessor

 Runs `sh` on all the code inside blocks delimited by `%{` `}%` in the source.
-Inspired by the rc templating language https://werc.cat-v.org/docs/rc-template-lang
+Inspired by the rc templating language https://werc.cat-v.org/docs/rc-template-lang.

+WARNING: Still in testing, do not use for production systems.

+The entire contents of the embedded script is run by passing it as the first argument to `sh -c`.
+This means that it will potentially show up in the process list.

 ## Installation